Accrington Corporation Steam Tramways

 Accrington Steam Tram no 21

 A rather jauntily angled shot of Steam Tram No 21 (ex Blackburn Corporation Tramways Ltd, and still in that company's livery) in Peel Street, Accrington — photo undated, but certainly 20th Century given that No 21 was only acquired in 1901.
-The figure in the cab would appear to be wearing an unbuttoned 'lancer-style' jacket of the type worn by Accrington Corporation Tramways electric tramcar crews.
+The figure in the cab would appear to be wearing an unbuttoned lancer-style jacket of the type worn by Accrington Corporation Tramways electric tramcar crews.
 Photograph courtesy of Duncan Holden.

 Haslingden Corporation Steam Tram and Trailer No 13 John St, 1908

-A number of employees and officials stand with a rather care-worn Thomas Green & Sons' steam tram and a Milnes trailer (No 13) in the depot yard at John St, Haslingden.
-Although the photo is undated, the fact that the trailer is decorated, and the driver is wearing what would appear to be brand-new overalls, indicates that it was a special occasion.
+A number of employees and officials stand with a rather care-worn Thomas Green & Sons' steam tram and a Milnes trailer (No 13) in the depot yard at John Street, Haslingden.
+Although the photograph is undated, the fact that the trailer is decorated, and the driver is wearing what would appear to be brand-new overalls, indicates that it was a special occasion.
 The most likely candidates are the Diamond Jubilee of Queen Victoria (22nd June 1897), the Coronation of King Edward VII (9th August 1902) or the first day of operation by Haslingden Corporation Tramways (1st January 1908).
 Whichever it is, the smartly turned out staff are probably wearing uniforms provided by the ASTCo, as in later photographs (of Haslingden Corporation Tramways), all tramcar staff are wearing informal attire (see link).
 My thanks go to Phil Calvey and Richard Hargreaves for the background information.
 Photo courtesy of David Gladwin, with thanks to Trevor Preece.

 Haslingden Corporation Tramways Steam Tram driver 1908

-An enlargement of the above photo showing the driver, who is wearing what appears to be a brand-new, light-coloured cotton jacket, trousers and soft-topped cap.
+An enlargement of the above photograph showing the driver, who is wearing what appears to be a brand-new, light-coloured cotton jacket, trousers and soft-topped cap.
 The whole ensemble appears to be devoid of insignia.

 Haslingden Corporation Tramways Steam Tram inspector and conducto